 - personal illness or physical incapacity; illness in the immediate family requiring the employee to remain at home or doctor's appointments.
-Immediate family includes: spouse, children, parents, grandparents, brothers, sisters, or parents of spouse. - bereavement or to attend a funeral of a member of the immediate family.
+Immediate family includes spouse, children, parents, grandparents, brothers, sisters, or parents of spouse. - bereavement or to attend a funeral of a member of the immediate family.
 (Spouse, child, parent, sibling, parent in-law, grandchild, and grandparent or someone for whom the employee has responsibility)

-All full-time employees are entitled to one (1) day of personal leave per year after three (3) months of employment.
+All full-time employees are entitled to one (1) day of personal leave per year after three (3) months of employment except the presently employed full-time hourly employees.
 Personal leave may be taken upon approval of director 24 hours in advance if possible.
+(Rev 1/21/11)